rwalber/TCP-Client-Server/README.md

 <br />

-<h2 align="center">Implementation of a TCP client and server, to retrieve files and a TCP server to serve the requested files</h2>
+<h2 align="center">Implementation of a TCP client-server.
+Where the client requests files from a TCP server, which serves the requested files.</h2>

 <br />
 <br />